 I'm writing about your action in taking (name(s)) out of school for a family holiday between (date) and (date).
-On (Date) we wrote to you to explain that the (Insert school name) Academy would not authorise (child name) absence from school for (insert number of days) days for a holiday.
+On (Date) we wrote to you to explain that the Our Lady & St Edwards Catholic Voluntary Academy would not authorise (child name) absence from school for (insert number of days) days for a holiday.
 We also informed you that this could lead to a Penalty Notice being issued to you.